awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-command-line-reference.md

 + *2* or *intersection*: Intersection
 + *3* or *complement*: Complement
 + *4* or *filePattern*: FilePattern
++ *5* or *intersectionCount*: IntersectionCount
  For more information about how each of these rules operate on input files, see [Amazon Lumberyard Asset List Comparison Operations](asset-bundler-list-operations.md)\.
+ The `intersectionCount` comparison type can't be combined with any other comparison type\.
 *Type:* Multi\-value argument
 *Required:* Yes